chaos-lang/chaos-lang.org/website/docs/11_decision_making.md

 the output will be `11`.

-At first glance, defining the control structures in this way might seem so unnecessary or inconvenient but this is the pinnacle of writing 100% testable, clean and error-free code in any programming langauge by far.
+At first glance, defining the control structures in this way might seem so unnecessary or inconvenient but this is the pinnacle of writing **100% testable**, **clean** and **error-free code** in any programming langauge by far.